8 great coupon campaigns you need right now

 Let’s quickly break it down:

-Understanding how each of these small coupon features can be used to tailor the promotion in favour of the business or customers is vital.
+Understanding how each of these small coupon features can be used to tailor the promotion in favor of the business or customers is vital.
 This way you can customize your own promotions to give specific results much more easily.

 Now that we’ve gone through a generic, hypothetical coupon example, it’s time to look at some more specific ones.
-Remember, each of the 8 examples of coupon advertising campaigns below are applicable in specific situations.
+Remember, each of the 8 examples of coupon advertising campaigns below is applicable in specific situations.

 When a customer first visits your website, offer them a welcome coupon with a small discount on their first order.
-You can either make the coupon appear in a pop-up, or send it in an email after the customer enters their email address.
+You can either make the coupon appear in a pop-up or send it in an email after the customer enters their email address.